Gresham Siding Replacement Contractor That Fixes the Rot Before the New Siding Goes On

 - Bottom-course sheathing saturated from insufficient grade clearance or splash-back — extremely common on Gresham ranches from the 1970s and 1980s.

 - Dry rot in the framing behind window corners — caused by missing or failed head flashing that has allowed water to run into the rough opening for years.
+Often invisible from the exterior until the siding comes off.

 The Three Steps Most Gresham Siding Contractors Skip